thehapax/bitshares.foundation/_workers/2019-02-reference-faucet.md

 * We would like to remind everyone about time and IP-based restrictions that are put in place to prevent abuse of this community services.
   Commercial use of this faucet is discouraged.

+* "Reference wallet" denotes the software as developed and maintained within github.com/bitshares/bitshares-ui.
+At this point, this software is deployed as part of the light-wallet downloads as well as wallet.bitshares.org.
+Keep in mind that bitshares.org and its subdomains are owned by a third party and are not contractually obligated to deploy the reference software.

+* Terms&Service of BitShares Europe applies with the BitShares DAC being referred to as `Client`